void

 Background

-Na Poříčí is a street in Praha II., starting by Prašná brána and ending by Florenc.
+Na Poříčí is a street in Prague II that starts at Prašná brána and ends at Florenc.

 Quote(s) from the novel